-4. Agency Coordination: Upon receipt of notification the Corps will immediately provide an electronic copy to appropriate agencies, which may include, but are not limited to, the U.S. Environmental Protection Agency (EPA), the U.S. Fish and Wildlife Service (FWS), the appropriate Tribal entity, the Navajo Nation Division of Natural Resources (NN DNR), Tribe the appropriate Tribal Historic Preservation Officer (THPO), the New Mexico Environment Department (NMED), the New Mexico Department of Game and Fish (NMGF), the New Mexico State Historic Preservation Office (SHPO), the Texas Commission on Environmental Quality (TCEQ), the Texas Railroad Commission (TRRC), the Texas Parks and Wildlife Division (TPWD), and the Texas Historic Commission (THC).
+Agency Coordination: Upon receipt of notification, the Corps will immediately provide an 4. electronic copy to appropriate agencies, which may include, but are not limited to: the U.S. Environmental Protection Agency, the U.S. Fish and Wildlife Service, the appropriate Tribal entity, the Navajo Nation Division of Natural Resources, the Navajo Nation Environmental Protection Agency, the appropriate Tribal Historic Preservation Officer, the New Mexico Environment Department, the New Mexico Department of Game and Fish, the New Mexico State Historic Preservation Office, the Texas Commission on Environmental Quality, the Railroad Commission of Texas, the Texas Parks and Wildlife Department, and the Texas Historical Commission.
 These agencies will be requested to communicate to the Corps Regulatory Project Manager, as expeditiously as possible, a response indicating whether they intend to provide substantive, site-specific comments regarding the proposed project.
 If notified that comments will be provided by an agency or tribal representative, the Corps will provide an opportunity for comments.
 Due to the emergency nature of the projects being reviewed, comments will be requested within a 24-hour to 3-day review timeframe, which may be extended by request to 5 days if circumstances warrant such extension.
 If the Corps does not receive a response from agencies within the specified timeframe, the Corps will proceed with its authorization.
 If there are substantive changes to the project after the Corps authorizes work, or a need to conduct a site visit, the Corps will provide additional opportunity for agency comment and for coordinating agencies to participate.